xxkennyxu/CSCI242-SI/README.md

 ```
 ArrayList<Double> gradePointAverages = new ArrayList();
 ```
-Though this this possible, Java will imply that you are creating a <Double> ArrayList because of the left-handside but, this leaves room for error, as the type does not SPECIFICALLY get declared in the call to the constructor
+Though this this possible because Java will imply that you are creating a <Double> ArrayList due to the left-handside but, this leaves room for error, as the type does not SPECIFICALLY get declared in the call to the constructor

 ##### How would you create an ArrayList that holds several grade point averages?